Xkoop7321/Xkoop7321/infoREADME.md

 I also have a 3ds so if you want my friend code you have to send me yours there and I will answer back.

+Side note: I will make a tutorial of how to get summer 95 mario in non decomp sm64 hacking later on